HIPAA Notice of Privacy Practices

 - We are required by law to maintain the privacy and security of your PHI

-- We are required to provide you with this notice of our legal duties and privacy practices
+- We are required to provide you with this Notice of our legal duties and privacy practices

 - We are required to notify you if a breach occurs that may have compromised the privacy or security of your PHI

-- We will not use or disclose your PHI without your authorization except as described in this notice
+- We will not use or disclose your PHI without your authorization except as described in this Notice

 Changes to This Notice

-We reserve the right to change the terms of this notice at any time.
+We reserve the right to change the terms of this Notice at any time.
 Any changes will apply to all PHI we maintain.
-The revised notice will be posted on our website and available at our office.
+The revised Notice will be posted on our website and available at our office.

 Contact Information

-For questions about this notice or to exercise your rights, contact:
+For questions about this Notice or to exercise your rights, contact:

 Med Matrix, Privacy Officer